Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 N/A

 A modification of #2003 to include the Christ Child, halos and a base.
-This item is likely 10 to 11" tall.
+She is about 11" tall.
 The design number and assigned name is unknown.
-It was initially assumed this could have been a prototype never produced but that is unknown.
-If sold, it was during the mid 1950's.
-If not produced it may have been due to the abnormal positioning of Mary's left hand.
-It appears to have been attached backwards.
+It is assumed this was a prototype never produced.
+If sold, it was during the mid to late 1950's.
+If not produced, it may have been due to the abnormal positioning of Mary's left hand attached backwards.

 N/A